andrewcooke/ParserCombinator.jl/README.md

   * joining matches to a tuple `> tuple`

-And, if you're into the whole traditiional parser combinator thing, that can also be written out longhand:
+And, if you're into the whole traditiional parser combinator thing, it can also be written out longhand:

 ```